starburstdata/starburst-deploy/helm/README.md

 OR

-For creating dns entries in AWS, use this:
+For creating dns entries in AWS, follow these steps:

 ```
 # Get the external hostname created for the nginx load balancer